 News Summary:

-On February 17, 2026, Cobham secured a 10-year, A$1.2 billion contract extension with QantasLink, which will see the company continue to provide airline services for their fleet of 20 Boeing 717 aircraft through the end of 2026.
-Concurrently, Cobham received an Airbus Innovation Award following its successful integration of multiple antenna functions into a helicopter fuselage composite.
-The company also announced China Rescue and Salvage (CRS), China’s dedicated national maritime rescue and salvage force, as the launch customer for its new Cobham Helicopter Academy, based at Newquay Cornwall Airport.
+Cobham secured a 10-year A$1.2 billion contract extension with QantasLink on February 17, 2026, continuing its provision of airline services for the airline's fleet of 20 Boeing 717 aircraft through the end of 2026.
+On the same day, Cobham received an Airbus Innovation Award for successfully integrating multiple antenna functions into a helicopter fuselage composite.
+Also on February 17, the company announced China Rescue and Salvage (CRS), China’s dedicated national maritime rescue and salvage force, as the launch customer for the new Cobham Helicopter Academy, which operates out of Newquay Cornwall Airport.

 Similar Companies